da4throux/MMM-Buller/README.md

 0. Obviously a google account is required
 1. follow this [instruction to Turn on the Google Tasks API](https://developers.google.com/tasks/quickstart/nodejs) and get your file `credentials.json` .
 2. Put this file in the module folder.
+Erase any `token.json` file (that would have been previously set-up, in particular if you change account or had an issue).
 3. When first launching the module (doing npm start at the magicmirror level for example), look at the console
 4. A link should be seen in the console, open it in your browser, login as the Google account you want to use the Google tasks from,
 5. it should then display a consent code, copy and paste it back in the terminal.